hibbitts-design/docsify-this/README.md

 ##### Display of HedgeDocs files
 The display of [HedgeDoc](https://hedgedoc.org/) files containing basic Markdown (as well as Mermaid and MathJax elements) is possible by manually using 'download' for the `homepage` URL parameter within a Docsify-This URL (not available in the Docisfy-This.net Web Page Builder), for example: https://docsify-this.net/?basePath=https://demo.hedgedoc.org/crN3ispNQdejWkUXXIXYQA&homepage=download

-Here is an additional example, using the HedgeDoc file https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both (seen in split-screen view) and and rendered as a standalone Web page by Docsify-This https://docsify-this.net/?basePath=https://demo.hedgedoc.org&homepage=oisWMy9ZS36PE6TvYhJC4A/download&edit-link=https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both&toc=true&edit-link-text=Edit%20this%20Page%20in%20HedgeDoc
+Here is an additional example, using the HedgeDoc file https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both (seen in split-screen view) and and rendered as a web page by Docsify-This https://docsify-this.net/?basePath=https://demo.hedgedoc.org&homepage=oisWMy9ZS36PE6TvYhJC4A/download&edit-link=https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both&toc=true&edit-link-text=Edit%20this%20Page%20in%20HedgeDoc

 You can support HedgeDoc URLs (e.g. https://demo.hedgedoc.org/ip4SRxZYTEKa6JHr62XTiA) in the Web Page Builder of your own instance of Docsify-This by locating the line `var hedgedocInstances = '';` within the `index.html` file and include your HedgeDoc instances separated by commas, for example `var hedgedocInstances = 'demo.hedgedoc.org';`.
 Try out a demo instance of Docsify-This with support for demo.hedgedoc.org files at https://hibbitts-design.github.io/hedgedoc-docsify-this.